Runrig: Renewed popularity (2001–2009)

-Health concerns (2009–2010)
+50 Great Songs and break (2009–2012)

 In March 2009, guitarist Malcolm Jones suffered a heart attack in Edinburgh whilst running to catch a train.
 This forced the band to cancel a sizable tour of Austria, Switzerland, Denmark and Germany.
 After undergoing minor surgery, he took to the stage with Runrig again in May of the same year.
 During a routine check up with his doctors in June 2009, he was strongly advised to have heart bypass surgery, which forced the band to cancel a tour of Denmark.

 The operation was a success and, although the band was forced to cancel their show at the 35th Tønder Festival in Tønder, Denmark, Malcolm returned to the stage in late August 2009, at the band's big outdoor Scottish Homecoming show for 2009 at Scone Palace, Perthshire, Scotland.
 However, on 28 February 2010, just a week prior to an extensive German tour, it was announced that Malcolm would have to have yet another operation which in turn forced the band to cancel/postpone their Spring dates in Germany, due to start on 3 March 2010.
 In a statement released by the band on their official website they noted that Malcolm's health was "good" and that the problem was "purely a technical one".
 They also emphatically stated that "All other concerts planned for 2010 will go ahead."

 It was announced that the winter tour scheduled for winter 2010 would be the last tour for a year with the band planning no concerts in 2011 so that they could focus on other projects.
 The final date for 2010 was in the Barrowland Ballroom, Glasgow which is traditionally where the band finishes their Scottish tours.
 In a statement released by the office, they promised it to be "quite a party".
 On 1 November 2010, the band released a four-disc compilation, entitled 50 Great Songs.
 The release includes both studio and live performances, focusing primarily upon Bruce Guthro's time within the band.